PyCharm 2024.2 Help

 Split and merge cells

-• To merge a current cell with the cell below, right-click the cell and select Merge Cell Below command from the context menu.
+• To merge a current cell with the cell below, right-click the cell and select the Merge Cell Below command from the context menu.

 Similarly, you can merge a cell above the selected cell with the corresponding command.